 Healthcare

 Healthcare trades encompass many different roles, such as pharmacy techs, dental assistants, nurses, and several others.
-Many of these roles require specialized training, certifications, and associate degrees to ensure effective care and compliance with health regulations.
+Several of these roles don't require a 4-year college degree and focus on training through certifications and associate degree programs.

 ?